OpenSpace/OpenSpace-Docs/content/milky-way/stars/star-distance-uncertainty/index.md

 {menuselection}`Scene --> Milky Way --> Stars --> Star Distance Uncertainty`

-In this asset, we provide a visual representation of the {term}`uncertainty` in a star's distance.
+In this scene, we provide a visual representation of the {term}`uncertainty` in a star's distance.
 Each line is along the line-of-sight back to Earth, and the length of each line represents how uncertain the distance value is for the particular star.